Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 #### Array
-Arrays are the default table syntax; each value within an Array must be separated by a comma <kbd>,</kbd> character.
-To read an Array, put a pair of brackets <kbd>[]</kbd> around the index position of a table.
-Lua uses 1-based index rather than 0-based index like other programming languages.
-In other words, the first index position always start at `1`.
+Arrays are constructed in an ordered indexes starting from `1`.
+To read an Array, get the variable name followed by a pair of brackets <kbd>[]</kbd> with the provided index number of a table inside the brackets.
+To obtain the value from the table values.

 Example:
 ```lua